 Bike Virginia’s Tour events accommodate both recreational and advanced riders.
 The difficulty rating will be determined closer to the event as routes are finalized.
 Difficulty will vary daily based on which route option you choose.

 Routes are finalized at the Preview Ride in late April.
 We will assign a difficulty rating to each day of the tour.
 Route difficulty is rated on a 1-10 scale and is determined by elevation gain (climbing), distance of route, and experience.
-We will be publishing individual route difficulty for each day in May 2018.
-Those ratings will be printed in the tour guide that you will receive at registration check-in.
+We will be publishing individual route difficulty for each day.
+Those ratings will also be printed in the tour guide that you will receive at registration check-in.

 TIPS on How to Set up your Bike for this Year’s Tour

 After our “preview ride” where we ride all the routes the same day and same time as when you will be riding in June, we created the list below to help you navigate the routes as trouble-free as possible!